Compulsory modules

 Optional modules

-The aims of the module is to develop an in-depth understanding of the theory and practice of batch and continuous downstream unit operations employed by the pharmaceutical, biopharmaceutical and biochemical industries.
+The aim of this module is to develop an in-depth understanding of the principles, theory and practice pertinent to the design and optimisation of bioprocesses for the large-scale batch and continuous manufacture of various products in the bio and pharma industries.

 Clean Energy, Materials and Sustainability (15 credits)